poliva/a-instant/README.md

 - **Multiple AI Providers**: Supports OpenAI, Anthropic, Google, Groq, DeepSeek, and local models via Ollama
 - **Customizable Activation**: Choose your preferred trigger key (defaults to right shift)
 - **Prompt Library**: Save and reuse complex or frequently used prompts
-- **Automatic Updates**: Check GitHub releases for the latest version

 ## How It Works